 - 4 credits of ECE 900A Research and Development from Concept to Communication I & ECE 900B Research and Development from Concept to Communication 2

 - 6 credits of thesis work (ECE 899 Master's Thesis)

 Up to 12 credits earned in non-ECE courses numbered 700-799 may be taken for graduate credit by ECE M.S. degree students provided the courses are petitioned and approved by the ECE Graduate Committee.

 A student may petition that a maximum of 12 UNH graduate credits or a maximum of 8 non-UNH graduate credits taken prior to admission into the ECE master of science degree program be applied to fulfill the degree requirements.

 Once the student has been admitted into the program, under certain circumstances it may be desirable to take courses outside the ECE department to attain the goals outlined in the student's program of study.
-In these cases, up to two non-ECE 800 or 900-level courses are allowed without petition, provided that they are approved by the student's academic adviser and that the student takes at least two 900-level courses (neither of which may be independent studies) within the department.
-A student wishing to take more than two courses (either 800 or 900 level) outside the department must petition the ECE Graduate Committee.
+In these cases, up to two non-ECE 900-level courses are allowed without petition, but you need to have your thesis advisor’s approval.
+Students need to take at least two 900-level courses (neither of which may be independent studies) within the department.
+Students must petition to the ECE Graduate Committee before course registration.
+To take more than 2 non-ECE courses (either 800 or 900 level) students must submit a petition to the ECE Graduate Committee.

 - Students will master the theoretical concepts or/and practical implementation in advanced aspects of biomedical engineering, human-computer interaction, wireless communication, integrated circuit design, cybersecurity, control system and robotics, sensor design, wearable electronics, image processing, Internet-of-Things, computer architecture, and medical instrumentation.